 - trade restrictions implemented through unwarranted standards, conformity assessment procedures, or technical regulations that may have as their objective protecting national security requirements, preventing deceptive practices, or protecting human health or safety, animal or plant life or health, or the environment but that can be formulated or implemented in ways that create significant barriers to trade (including unnecessary or discriminatory technical regulations or standards for telecommunications products)

 - trade barriers affecting telecommunications products and services

 - other barriers, including barriers that encompass more than one category, such as bribery and corruption, or that affect a single sector

-USTR is particularly interested in practices that may violate U.S. trade agreements as well as information on new barriers and new or updated information pertaining to the barriers covered in its 2014 NTE report.
-Commenters are also invited to identify those barriers that may operate as “localization barriers to trade;” i.e., measures designed to protect, favor or stimulate domestic industries, service providers and/or intellectual property at the expense of goods, services or intellectual property from other countries.
+USTR is particularly interested in practices that may violate U.S. trade agreements, information on new barriers, and new or updated information pertinent to the barriers covered in its 2017 NTE report.
+Commenters are also invited to identify those barriers that may operate as localization barriers to trade; i.e., measures designed to protect, favor, or stimulate domestic industries, service providers, and/or intellectual property at the expense of goods, services, or intellectual property from other countries.

 In addition, each comment should include an estimate of the potential increase in U.S. exports that would result from removing the identified barrier.